FAQs for Presenters

 What is the schedule March 20 - 27?

 This is an online event that will be held March 20-27, 2017.
 Presenters, facilitators, and guests can visit during this week to watch and discuss the videos at any time of day during these 7 days.
-On Monday, March 27 at 8 PM, EDT, the discussions will close and made read-only and no further posts can be made.
+On Monday, March 27 at midnight, the discussions will close and made read-only and no further posts can be made.
 However, the website will remain available for anyone to visit and view all of the videos and discussion posts that were made over the course of the week.

 How can I interact with other presenters?